onechiporenko/eslint-plugin-mocha-cleanup/README.md

 }
 ```

+* `no-empty-body` Rule to disallow use empty tests, suites and hooks

 Each rule may be customized to ignore skipped tests/suites (`describe.skip`, `it.skip`, `xspecify` etc) with adding `skipSkipped: true` to the rule-options.

 ## Usage